Sandwiches invented in every US state from French dip to muffuletta

 Florida: camel rider

 Ubiquitous in Jacksonville, camel riders (also known as desert riders) are pita breads stuffed with a combination of deli meats, Italian dressing, and salad.
-The dish is a product of the Middle Eastern immigrants who first settled in the port city area in the 1890s; it grew to fame in the 1960s and 1970s, when pita bread was considered a novelty.
+The dish is a product of the Middle Eastern immigrants who first settled in the port city area in the 1890s.
+It grew to fame in the 1960s and 1970s, when pita bread was considered a novelty.
 The name itself is a bit controversial, as it was likely meant as a pejorative term initially, but has been embraced by the city’s sandwich shop owners.
 Today, different versions are served at restaurants and delis around Jacksonville, including The Sheik, Desert Rider Sandwich Shop, and Gina’s Delicatessen.

 Brent Hofacker/Shutterstock